Professional Development

 Emotional intelligence and working memory are two aspects of executive function which play key roles in the “upstairs” brain of a child when making decisions and balancing emotions.
 In this workshop we will investigate the completed meta-analysis of evaluation studies showing improved academic accomplishments linked to strategic programs that train in social and emotional learning.
 Learn how to implement these learning strategies to create enriched classrooms and enhance struggling learners.

 Statistics today indicate that 5-15% of school-aged children, and even more adults, are affected by ADHD.
-But what truly is ADHD?
-Are there other conditions that mimic the ADHD symptoms or affect it?
-How do these symptoms impede students’ academic performance or social well-being?
-This workshop will help you identify challenges that these students face and find strategies and therapeutic solutions to support them.
+But what truly is ADHD and are there other conditions that mimic the ADHD symptoms or can lead to it?
+This workshop will educate you on therapeutic solutions to symptoms that may impede academic performance as well as social well being.

 Accommodations or Modifications: How to Create Effective Classrooms for Struggling Students